LWFlouisa/ArachnodeerLifeform/README.md

 # GrammarLog Classifier
 Using IProlog to classify a color palette.
+This extended IProlog classifies artificial lifeform data in a text classification and symbolic scheme.

 ## Prerequisite Knowledge
 ~~~